Helpline 0808 800 3333 or contact us

 Recommendations are based on our In the Picture campaign's guiding principles.

-My brother is an astronaut - paperback and eBook
+My brother is an astronaut - Amazon eBook

 Lucy's younger brother Jake has sensory needs and sees the world differently.
 Lucy explains how her brother "lives on Planet Jake".
 Written by an occupational therapist to support children, families and professionals to help understand living with sensory needs.